Big Oil executives jet to Rio for deepwater oil sale

-RIO DE JANEIRO, Oct 27 (Reuters) - Brazil will auction eight blocks in its coveted deepwater oil region on Friday, a prospect that has lured top executives from the world’s biggest oil companies to Rio de Janeiro for the bidding round.
+RIO DE JANEIRO (Reuters) - Brazil will auction eight blocks in its coveted deepwater oil region on Friday, a prospect that has attracted top executives from the world’s biggest oil companies to Rio de Janeiro for the bidding round.

-The oil firms and Brazilian officials expect to see aggressive bidding for the more than 12 billion barrels of estimated oil reserves on offer.
+The oil companies and Brazilian officials expect to see aggressive bidding for the more than 12 billion barrels of estimated oil reserves on offer.

-“It’s going to be competitive,” Bernard Looney, chief executive for upstream at oil major BP, told Reuters on the sidelines of an industry conference in Rio this week.
+“It’s going to be competitive,” Bernard Looney, chief executive for upstream at oil major BP (BP.L), told Reuters on the sidelines of an industry conference in Rio this week.

 The blocks are in a region with prolific oil production from fields known as pre-salt, where crude and gas sit beneath thousands of feet of salt under the deep Atlantic waters off eastern Brazilian shores.

-Previously, the government required state oil giant Petrobras to operate the fields.
-That made investment less attractive to oil majors, because they could not manage development as they saw fit.
+Previously, the government required state oil giant Petrobras (PETR4.SA) to operate the fields.
+That made investment less attractive to big oil companies, because they could not manage development on their own terms.

-The quality of reserves and the improved terms have made Brazil a target for oil majors, even though they have had less appetite for capital-intensive mega projects since crude prices crashed in 2014.
+The quality of reserves and the reforms have made Brazil an important target for oil majors, even though they have had less appetite for capital-intensive mega projects since crude prices crashed in 2014.

 “It’s great for Brazil that the oil majors are here,” Wael Sawan, Executive Vice President for Shell’s deepwater division, told Reuters, describing Brazil’s oil reserves as among the best in the world.